DOI-USGS/water-availability/README.md

 git clone https://code.usgs.gov/wma/vizlab/water-availability.git
 ```

-## To reproduce the figures in the website
+## To reproduce the figures in the website with the R pipeline

 > Note: You do **not** need to build the R-based figures or datasets to rebuild the website.
 The repository will build the website using the Vue instructions below.
 These instructions are for those wanting to reproduce the figures using R directly.